JModi16/Mammas-Cakes/README.md

 * Be able to reset customer passwords
 * Have easy access to admin controls

-## Structue
+## Structure

  ### Database Schema
-The database was designed using DpDiagram.io
+The database was designed using DpDiagram.io.
+There are 5 tables within this relational database: User, Cake, Customer, Order and OrderItem.
 <details><summary>ERD</summary>
 <img src="static/images/erdcakes.png">
 </details>